Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-After searching, $\cP$ uses the \style{monotone rook strategy} of Algorithm \ref{alg:monotone-rook} to either capture $\cE$ or to reduce the evader territory. {\red We adapt of the rook's strategy for pursuit on polyhedral surfaces of Noori and Isler \cite{noori+isler-terrain,noori+isler-polysurface} to line-of-sight pursuit in a monotone polygon.} For simplicity, we assume that $\cE$ starts in the first quadrant of $\cP$.
-The other cases follow analogously by swapping left for right, and/or up for down.
+We now give a proper description of Rook Mode.
 Recall that there are two types of rook position: pocket position and chute position, as shown in Figure \ref{fig:rook-types}.
-We will see that pocket position is the endgame of the pursuit: $\cP$ can maintain rook position and methodically advance her rook frontier until capture {\red without re-entering search mode.} In an upper pocket position, the lower chain $\Pi_L$ lies beneath the rook frontier $\frontier(\cP)$, so features on $\Pi_L$ cannot impede the pursuer's movements.
+We will see that pocket position is the endgame of the pursuit: $\cP$ can maintain rook position and methodically advance her rook frontier until capture.
+In an upper pocket position, the lower chain $\Pi_L$ lies beneath the rook frontier $\frontier(\cP)$, so features on $\Pi_L$ cannot impede the pursuer's movements.
 Meanwhile we will see that any attempt by $\cE$ to use upper features to his advantage can be immediately neutralized.
 The analogous statements hold for a lower pocket position.
-On the other hand, if $\cP$ is in chute position, then $\cE$ can break out of this rook configuration via an \style{escape move}, as shown in Figure \ref{fig:blocked}: the evader moves rightward so that the boundary blocks the rook response.
-This forces the pursuer to abandon rook mode and initiate a new search mode. {\red In this transition to a new search mode, we will have increased the pursuer territory, so we have made progress towards eventual capture.}
+On the other hand, if $\cP$ is in chute position, then $\cE$ can break out of this rook configuration via an escape move (see Definition \ref{def:escape}) in which the evader moves rightward so that the boundary blocks the rook response.
+This forces the pursuer to abandon Rook Mode and initiate a new Search Mode.
+In this transition to a new Search Mode, we will have increased the pursuer territory and updated the pursuer's checkpoint, so we have made progress towards eventual capture.